standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 This is really helpful when actively developing patterns.

-Note: always run `grunt` at least once beforing running `grunt watch` since it only rebuilds the parts that have changed.
+Note: always run `grunt` at least once before running `grunt watch` since it only rebuilds the parts that have changed.